Subscribe to updates

 - Education and opportunity

-Funding is to be spent within the agreed geographic area of Peterlee East, though interventions can extend to key local assets like the high street or green spaces.
-The Board has the flexibility to propose alterations to the default boundary, subject to government approval by 17 July 2026.
+Funding must be spent within the agreed geographic area of Peterlee East, though interventions could extend to key local assets like the high street or green spaces, provided the concentration of expenditure benefits local residents.
+The Board has the flexibility to propose alterations to the default boundary, within set parameters, by 17 July 2026.

 Stakeholder Engagement